 Because you will connect with some people – and those will be good connections.

-What’s the best connection you’ve made in the past week?
+What’s the best unexpected conversation you’ve started in the past week?

 Let us know in the comments…